-A lawsuit in the death of an Alabama boy, who suffered fatal anaphylaxis from eating a cookie, could have broad implications for supermarket bakeries and food-allergic consumers.
+A lawsuit in the death of an Alabama boy, who suffered fatal anaphylaxis from a cookie, could have implications for supermarket bakeries.

 The family of 11-year-old Derek “Landon” Wood filed the lawsuit, in which a crucial aspect is whether a grocery store’s bakery should be required to label all of its products, since many of them are made, either entirely or mostly, off the bakery premises.

 Publix Super Markets, which sold the cookie, takes issue with that interpretation of the U.S. food allergen labeling law, known as FALCPA (Food Allergen Labeling and Consumer Protection Act).
 It had filed a motion to get the case dismissed.

 But in June, 2015, a U.S. district judge denied that motion.
 She found the family’s case had sufficient merit, and allowed the case to proceed.

 One thing that no one disputes is that Landon’s death was a tragedy and a traumatic experience.
 The boy, who had multiple food allergies and asthma, and his mother Beth Cline were visiting family in Clarksville, Tennessee in June 2014.
 On June 3, they stopped at a Publix store, accompanied by his aunt and cousin.

 In the bakery section, Landon asked his mother to buy him an unlabeled, ready-to-eat “Chocolate Chew” cookie.
 Cline says in the lawsuit that she spoke to the bakery employee, and was assured the cookie did not contain tree nuts.
 (In its legal response, Publix denies a bakery employee would have told Cline this.)
 Cline says it is based on this information that she bought her nut-allergic son the cookie.
 She also bought a sugar cookie for his cousin.